waylonggggg/tp/docs/UserGuide.md

 * You can remove all the person’s CCAs by typing `c/` without specifying any CCAs after it.

 Examples:
-*  `edit_s 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit_s 2 n/Betsy Crower c/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing CCAs.
+*  `edit 2 n/Betsy Crower c/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing CCAs.
-*  `edit_s 4 c/` Clears all CCAs of the 4th person.
+*  `edit 4 c/` Clears all CCAs of the 4th person.
-*  `edit_s 3 c/football, tennis, badminton` Updates the 3rd person’s CCAs to football, tennis, and badminton, replacing any existing CCAs.
+*  `edit 3 c/football, tennis, badminton` Updates the 3rd person’s CCAs to football, tennis, and badminton, replacing any existing CCAs.

+### Recording attendance : `attend`
+Records the attendance of a student in a CCA.

+Format: `attend INDEX [n/CCA_NAME] [a/AMOUNT]`

+* Records the attendance of the student at the specified `INDEX` in the specified CCA.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The CCA name must be provided.
+* The amount of attendance must be provided.
+* The amount of attendance must be a positive integer.

+Examples:
+* `attend 2 n/Basketball a/1` Records the attendance of the 2nd person in the student list in the CCA `Basketball` with an attendance of `1`.
+* `attend 3 n/Basketball a/2` Records the attendance of the 3rd person in the student list in the CCA `Basketball` with an attendance of `2`.

 ### Locating students by name: `find`